Shop Local – It's Not Just About Your Customers

 We want our employees to also be your customers – shopping local in general and buying local flowers in particular.
 We want them to be supporting this industry and that wouldn’t happen if we were using inexpensive foreign labor.

 Do we employ enough people to really make a significant difference?
 Of course not, but every little bit helps and if every vendor followed the same practices we’d all be a little better off.

 In our purchasing we also try and make responsible choices that support local businesses.
 Likewise we try to avoid supporing enemies of the industry.

 For example one of the most popular providers of cloud services is AWS or Amazon Web Services.
 They provide excellent tools for companies like us at very reasonable rates.
 There are good reasons why we should use them.

 But we don’t.
 We don’t because Amazon hurts small local retail in general and now they are selling flowers too.
 It wouldn’t be right to take money from our florist clients and then give it to Amazon to help them build out their flower operation.
 The amount (almost insignificant) is not the point – this is about a principle.

 Instead we use smaller vendors.
 It’s more work, and a little bit more expensive, but we believe it is the right thing to do for the flower business.

-This industry, and the various non-profit associations that serve it, have always relied on vendors to provide financial support and educational content for shows and events.
+The floral industry, and the various non-profit florist associations that serve it, have always relied on vendors to provide financial support and educational content for shows and events.
 The bulk of this traditionally came from the large wire services.